KHP-Informatics/bioindocker15/README.md

 - RFC
 - ...

+## F1000 Channel Launch: *Container Virtualization in Informatics*
+Please join us for the launch of the new F1000 Channel:[Container Virtualization in Informatics](http://f1000research.com/channels/containers/about-this-channel).
+Official name TBC.

+**About this Channel**

+Technologies such as Docker are now establishing themselves as a lightweight solution to packaging applications together with their dependencies, solving a range of problems from reproducible research to simplifying deployment of complex code.
+This channel highlights literature in F1000Research on uses of containers, published container images, workflows and microservices.

 ## Mini-Hacks, Demos and Tutorials
 I have made a start.
 Please contribute if you'd like to.